copods/leave-tracking-tool-backend/README.md

 # Leave Tracking Tool Documentation

-Certainly!
-Here's the README file tailored for an existing Django project already pushed to GitHub:

----

 This is a Django project that utilizes a PostgreSQL database and includes instructions for setting up the project and creating a superuser.

 ## Prerequisites